muslimatchin/innoscrpita/README.md

    ```

 - **Mail Configuration**: If you are sending emails (e.g., verification emails), you need to configure your mailer in `.env` and ensure you have a mail driver set up.

----

-This README should help guide you in setting up and running your Laravel News Aggregator API in both local and development environments.

----

-Feel free to modify it to suit your specific needs or to add additional instructions for your app's features.